Jules Irving: San Francisco Actor's Workshop, 1952–1966

-The Actor's Workshop was established January 16th, 1952 in a loft above a judo academy on Divisadero Street in San Francisco and remained until its formal demise in 1966.
+The Actor's Workshop was established January 16, 1952 in a loft above a judo academy on Divisadero Street in San Francisco and remained until its formal demise in 1966.
 The Actor's Workshop set new standards as a pioneer of resident professional art theater in the United States.

-Among those present in 1952 for a "study group" or "workshop" were Irving, Blau, their wives, Priscilla Pointer and Beatrice Manley; Hal J. Todd, who had been at Stanford with Irving and Blau; Richard Glyer, an instructor at San Francisco State University; Paul Cox, an aspiring playwright; and S.F.
+Among those present in 1952 for a "study group" or "workshop" were Irving, Blau, their wives (Priscilla Pointer and Beatrice Manley); Hal J. Todd, who had been at Stanford with Irving and Blau; Richard Glyer, an instructor at San Francisco State University; Paul Cox, an aspiring playwright; and S.F.
 State student Dan Whiteside.
-Irving was "managing director"; he shared artistic leadership with Blau.

 Irving guided the theater's finances and led primary day-by-day operations of the company's growth to its Elgin Street playhouse and then to offices on Folsom Street and two year-round theaters, the Encore and the Marines' Memorial.
 A major transition occurred in 1956 when the Workshop was evicted from Elgin Street to make room for a new freeway.
-The company had an option to renew its lease on the Marines' Memorial Theater but no money.
-A young Canadian, Alan Mandell, who as volunteer Business Manager (and de facto chief executive with Irving) helped inaugurate the first subscription season for the Actor's Workshop.
+The company had the option to renew its lease on the Marines' Memorial Theater but no money.
+A young Canadian, Alan Mandell, who as a volunteer Business Manager (and de facto chief executive with Irving) helped inaugurate the first subscription season for the Actor's Workshop.

 Irving and Blau were insistent idealists who developed the Workshop in the tradition of the Group Theatre of the 1930s; they and key company members were dedicated to principles of social responsibility and ensemble artistry.
 The troupe's repertoire focused initially on Miller and other modern American writers, such as Odets, O'Neill, and Tennessee Williams, but soon expanded to the contemporary world dramas of Samuel Beckett, Brecht, Genet, John Osborne, Yukio Mishima, and Harold Pinter.